ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 ## MsgSetNextAlpha

-The creator of a bond can set the next alpha value for Augmented Bonding Curve type bonds using `MsgSetNextAlpha`.
+The controller of a bond can set the next alpha value for Augmented Bonding Curve type bonds using `MsgSetNextAlpha`.

 | **Field** | **Type**  | **Description** |
 |:----------|:----------|:----------------|